 Margaret Seymour is interested in the social, cultural and political characteristics of digital media, however her artworks aren't always 'screen-based'.
 Instead she draws on her background in Sculpture to create objects and installations that mirror some of the temporal and spatial displacements we experience living in an electronically connected world.

 Her work Remote Sensing (2014) for example, highlights the experience of being in two different modes or places at the same time: electronic and physical space.
 Viewers can move a specially designed ‘trolley’ consisting of a horizontal screen on wheels around the gallery to reveal contiguous parts of a virtual image mapped directly beneath it.
 Only a small section of the larger image is visible at any one time.
 In order to get a sense of the whole image, the viewer remembers the parts they’ve already seen and anticipates others.
 The work slows down the act of viewing and makes multiple layers of experience more palpable: the present, the remembered, the anticipated, the actual and the virtual.

-Commentators like Paul Virilio argue that electronic space is replacing or annihilating 'real' space, but Margaret focuses specifically on creating instances where the digital and the 'real' overlap and infiltrate each other.
+Writers like Paul Virilio argue that electronic space is replacing or annihilating 'real' space, but Margaret focuses on creating instances where the electronic and the 'real' overlap and infiltrate each other.